A functional central limit theorem for weighted occupancy processes of the Karlin model: Limit theorem for the Poissonized model

 and

 To prove $\eqref{epsilonint}$ note that the function

 converges pointwise to the integrand on the right-hand side of \eqref{epsilonint} multiplied by $t^\alpha$.
 It remains to justify the domination condition in the dominated convergence theorem.
-To this end note that since then for some $\delta'>0$ for $n$ large enough such that $ntp_{\ell _n}<t\epsilon^{-1/\alpha}+\delta'$, and another application of Potter's theorem on $v(nt/z)/v(nt)$ we have for $\delta>0$ and some constant $C>0$ depending on $\delta$,
+To this end note that since then for some $\delta'>0$ for $n$ large enough such that $ntp_{\ell _n}<t\epsilon^{-1/\alpha}+\delta'$, and an application of Potter's theorem (see Theorem 1.5.3 in \cite{bingham87regular}) on $v(nt/z)/v(nt)$ we have for $\delta\in (0,1-\alpha)$ and some constant $C>0$ depending on $\delta$,

 for all $n$ large enough, and $g$ is integrable.

 To prove \eqref{epsilonterm1}, we write

 and observe that $ntp_{\ell_n}\rightarrow t\epsilon^{-1/\alpha}$ and